hackerschoice/hackerschoice.github.io/segfault/gui/index.md

 </video>

 1. Go to https://shell.segfault.net
 2. Choose "I'm New Here" to generate a new server.
-If you already have a server, you can choose "I've Been Here" and enter the `Host` - `Secret` in this format: "`adm`-`ExampleSecretChangeMe`".
+3. Write down the SECRET.
+You need it to access your server again.
-4. After successful connection, go to the left navigation menu, click in "Desktop."
-It's the icon shaped like a computer monitor.
+4. Go to the left navigation menu, click on "Desktop" and then on "Start".

-**IMPORTANT:** At this time, only `adm` and `8lgm` hosts are supported trough https://shell.segfault.net.
-You can check the updated list of supported hosts in the SF-UI source code: https://github.com/messede-degod/SF-UI/blob/main/config.go
+NOTE: Add information here of how to connect to an existing server.

+Connecting to a Desktop via a Web Browser is SLOW.
+A much faster and more agile way is to use SSH + VNC.
+That's what all the elite users use:

 ---